topaklihuseyin/CMSSW/README.md

 #### Docker
 As an alternative to using a virtual machine, you can run analysis code in a [Docker](https://www.docker.com/).
 If you want use Docker for analysis, [instructions for 2011/2012 data](http://opendata.cern.ch/docs/cms-guide-docker).

 ## Configure
+A configuration document, written using the Python language, is used to configure the cmsRun executable.
+A Python configuration program specifies which modules, inputs, outputs and services are to be loaded during execution, how to configure these modules and services, and in what order to execute them.
+All information can be found at [twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideAboutPythonConfigFile](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideAboutPythonConfigFile).

 ## Conditions Data